-Our basic approach physically separates the antenna from the RFID chip, where the connection between the two is controlled by a particular mechanism.
+The basic approach physically separates the antenna from the RFID chip, where the connection between the two is controlled by a particular mechanism.
 This makes it possible to limit the transmission activity of RFID tag information unless a specific condition is met.
-Thus our tag designs counter the permanent availability and autonomy properties typical of common RFID tags.
+We extend the concept originally introduced in the patent by Selker et al. [34] by introducing a variety of options for allowing user interaction with tags that react to pressure, touch, light, or orientation.
+These tag designs counter the permanent availability and autonomy properties typical of common RFID tags.